9 Cheapest Ways to Soundproof a Basement Ceiling

 However you decide to use the basement, it may be just as necessary to make it soundproof as any other room.

-Of course, I wasn’t about to spend a lot of money soundproofing the basement since I was only going to be in there for a couple of hours.
+Of course, I wasn’t about to spend a lot of money soundproofing basement ceiling since I was only going to be in there for a couple of hours.

 But first, What kind of noise gets into the basement?